 If the young person Then the Provider should Is currently registered with another TtW Refer to information on Transfers in the Period Provider but wants to transfer to a new of Service, Suspensions, Transfers and Exits Provider Chapter .
 Re-activate and re-register the young person.
-Has an inactive registration and is eligible for Complete the Direct Registration Form with the TtW young person, connect them to their Caseload, 1100 Commence Participant and provide Services in accordance with the Deed.
+Has an inactive registration and is eligible for Complete the Direct Registration Form with the Has an inactive registration and is eligible for TtW young person, connect them to their Caseload, TOW Commence Participant and provide Services in accordance with the Deed.
 Create a new record and register the young Has no registration and is eligible for TtW person.
-Connect to their Caseload, Commence nas no registration and is eligible for itw Participant and provide Services in accordance with the Deed.
+Connect to their Caseload, Commence nas no registration and is engine for rew Participant and provide Services in accordance with the Deed.
 Has Exited after receiving up to 18 months Reassess the Participant's eligibility for TtW.
 If Service (including under the TtW 2016-2022 eligible, the Participant can be re-registered Deed) and is returning 13 weeks or more after and be Commenced and provided Services in Exiting accordance with the Deed.